 Near the end of the row, Shvaart froze.
 His tail pointed straight back and his ears flattened against his head.
 Tepunia’s heart quickened.
 “What’s wrong?” she transmitted.

 “A naked cat over there.
 I think he’s Gurrhr, the one that bit me.”
 Cowering, he added, “And I think that barn human is with him.”

 “Naked?
-These cats are savages.”
+Shows you: these cats are savages.”

 Tepunia stretched her neck just beyond the plant row and saw the human she’d spied in the barn.
 Bending over Gurrhr, the creature was patting the cat’s head and scratching behind his ears.
 She heard the human whisper: Naughty Gurrhr.
 What’re you doing out here in the corn field?
 Well, don’t worry.
 I’ll find ‘em.
 Too many kittens around here anyway.